smattymatty/django-spellbook-docs-site/markdown_content/Styles/spacing.md

     {% enddiv %}
 {% enddiv %}

-{% a href="/docs/Styles/sizing" .super-link %}
+{% a href="/docs/Styles/transitions-animations" .super-link %}
-Continue to Sizing Utilities
+Continue to Transitions and Animations Utilities
 {% enda %}